richa-saurabh/COVID-19_Data_Analytics/README.md

    iii.
 Global Comparison: Expand the project to visualize and compare COVID-19 trends across different countries.

-8. Contribute
 We welcome contributions!
 If you have suggestions for new features, improvements, or bug fixes, feel free to open an issue or submit a pull request.